GiggioG/tank-tactics-old/README.md

 Action points (or AP) are used to [do everything in this game](#actions).
 Every player starts with one.
 You can give AP to other players.
 Once every in-game day, every alive player gets one more AP.
 You can also obtain AP through [the Jury](#jury).

 ### Range
 Range is the distance where you can't interact with players further than that distance.
 Every player's range starts at 2.
-Range can be [upgraded](#Upgrading_Range).
+Range can be [upgraded](#upgrading-your-range).
 You can see your range as the yellow squares around you.

 ## Actions
 There are 4 actions that are able to do in the game, and they are the following:

-### 🡆 Moving
+### Moving
 Moving is changing your position.
 You are able to move one square in any direction (without the diagonals) per [AP](#action-points-ap).

-### ⚔️ Attacking
+### Attacking
 Attacking is reducing another player's [HP](#health-hp).
 You can only attack in your [range](#range).
 You remove one HP from your opponent per [AP](#action-points-ap) used.

+### Giving AP
+You can give [AP](#action-points-ap) to players in your range.
+You give 1 AP per AP.

+### Upgrading Your Range
+You can upgrade your [range](#range).
+You increase your range by 1 for every 2 [AP](#action-points-ap) used.

+## Jury
+When a player dies, they join the jury.
+Everyone in the jury votes every 24 hours and when the vote ends, every player with 3+ votes gets one extra [AP](#action-points-ap).
+If you don't vote, your vote will be wasted.

+## Spectating
+You can spectate.
+This means watching the game without being logged in.

 # Hosting the game

 lorem ipsum